Medicine and health

 • DDI Codebook (or DDI version 2) is the simpler of the two, and intended for documenting simple survey data for exchange or archiving.
 Version 2.5 was released in January 2012.

-• DDI Lifecycle (or DDI version 3) is richer and may be used to document datasets at each stage of their lifecycle from conceptualization through to publication and reuse.
+• DDI Lifecycle (or DDI versions 3 and 4) are richer and may be used to document datasets at each stage of their lifecycle from conceptualization through to publication and reuse.
 It is modular and extensible.
-Version 3.2 was published in March 2014.
+Version 3.3 was published in April 2020.
+A beta for DDI 4 was released in 2025.

-Both versions are XML-based and defined using XML Schemas.
+Both versions 2 and 3 are XML-based and are defined using XML Schemas.
+Version 4 supports XML, RDF, and JSON representations.
 They were developed and are maintained by the DDI Alliance.

 FHIR is a set of standards for the exchange of healthcare information and data.
 It defines metadata schemas for describing various entities relevant to healthcare – such as patients, procedures, and clinical reasoning – as well as protocols for exchanging data and metadata records between systems.
 The information may be serialized as XML, JSON, ND-JSON, or RDF/Turtle.